SOMME BRITISH Sector - Contalmaison

 Lt.
 Bell's citation for the Victoria Cross was published on 9 September 1916.

-Some five days after the incident for which 2nd Lieutenant Donald Bell was awarded the Victoria Cross, after he performed a similar act, west of Contalmaison, which costed him his life!
+Some five days after the incident for which 2nd Lieutenant Donald Bell was awarded the Victoria Cross, after he performed a similar act, west of Contalmaison,

 Some 200 meters further on, on the left, near the former location of Acid Drop Copse, we visit the memorial for the Manchester Regiment at the local civilian cemetery.